 - Venture Capitals and Accelerators

-The first aspect, which is essential to assess the new product launch and go-to-market strategy, is to scan and understand business models that were scaled successfully.
+The first aspect is to scan and understand business models that were scaled successfully and could be considered as benchmarks or competitors.

-Exploring and conducting research about competitors, vendors, academia, and investors should provide vital information about working business models or those which are about to be launched.
-A business model is a description of how a company delivers value (please find my post about driving product growth with business model innovations)
+Exploring and conducting research about all four types of players should provide vital information about working models or those which are about to be launched.

 - Distribution strategy: Which channels do competitors use to distribute their products?